Garth Ranzz: Silver Age

 Lightning Lad's origin as depicted in Superman #147 (August 1961).
 Art by Curt Swan (penciller) and Sheldon Moldoff (inker).

 Lightning Lad is a Winathian and founding member of the Legion of Super-Heroes along with Saturn Girl and Cosmic Boy.
-He is the older twin brother of fellow Legionnaire Ayla Ranzz (Lightning Lass), the younger brother of the supervillain Mekt Ranzz (Lightning Lord), and the father of two sets of twins; sons Garridan and Graym and daughters Dacey and Dorrit.
+He is the older twin brother of fellow Legionnaire Ayla Ranzz (Lightning Lass), the younger brother of the supervillain Mekt Ranzz (Lightning Lord).
 The Ranzz siblings gained electrical superpowers after being attacked by Lightning Beasts on the planetoid Korbal.
 When they attacked the siblings, the Beasts inadvertently transferred their electricity into them, an effect which Mekt likens to an infectious disease.

 Early in the Legion's history, Garth is killed battling Zaryan the Conqueror and resurrected following the sacrifice of Proty, Chameleon Boy's shapeshifting pet.
 A later retcon revealed that Proty's mind had taken over Lightning Lad's body, but this has since been eliminated from continuity.

 At one point, Lightning Lad loses his right arm to a monster dubbed the "Moby Dick of space", replacing it with a bionic appendage.
 He eventually has his arm regrown; in the interim, scientist Lars Hanscom hypnotizes Lightning Lad into becoming the criminal Starfinger under the pretense of developing an organic prosthetic arm for him.

+Lightning Lad goes on to marry Saturn Girl, with whom he has two sets of twins; sons Garridan and Graym and daughters Dacey and Dorrit.
 Following the events of The Great Darkness Saga, Garth's son Garridan is abducted by Darkseid and transformed into Validus.

 During the "Five Year Gap" following the Magic Wars, Earth falls under the control of the Dominators and withdraws from the United Planets.
 A few years later, the Dominators' "Batch SW6", temporal clones of the Legionnaires, escape captivity.
 After Earth is destroyed, a few dozen surviving cities and their inhabitants reconstitute their world as New Earth, and the SW6 Lightning Lad assumes the code name Live Wire.